Laryngeal cancer research

-Photodynamic therapy (PDT) uses light treatment to kill cancer cells.
+Photodynamic therapy (PDT) is another type of light treatment.
 Doctors hope that PDT may be useful for treating patients with advanced head and neck cancer who are not able to have any more standard treatment.
 It will not be able to cure advanced cancer, but it may help to shrink or slow the growth of the cancer, and relieve symptoms.
 This is called palliative treatment.

 When people have their voice box removed (laryngectomy) the surgeon makes a passage through the wall between the food pipe and wind pipe.
 After the surgery they can fit a device to help you speak again.
 These devices are called voice prostheses and there are several different types.